worker109/Whipper-Snipper/README.md

 ## Warning

-This application requires administrator privliges.
+This application requires administrator privileges.
 You can break things with it.